About the Department of Neuroscience

 - to provide appropriate structures and infrastructures for outstanding neuroscience research;

 The Department has a flat organization with 40 researchers, of which 24 are full professors.

 The scientific output of the Department is of very high quality with many publications in high-impact journals (Nature, Science, Cell, Nature Neuroscience, Neuron, Proceedings of the National Academy of Sciences).

 Teaching represents a fundamental activity at the Department, which participates in several undergraduate courses and postgraduate education programs including the inter-departmental “Doctoral Programme in Neuroscience”.
 Each year approximately 15 students receive their PhD from our Department and many of our graduates have gone onto distinguished careers in the academic or private sector.

 We have implemented a policy of transparency with regard to research quality assessment, career development and recruitments.
-To address this critical task we have in 2012 established an international Scientific Advisory Board, chaired by the Nobel Laureate Professor Torsten Wiesel.
+To address this critical task, an international Scientific Advisory Board was established in 2012, chaired by the Nobel Laureate Professor Torsten Wiesel.

 Neuroscience is a complex and exciting subject that has progressed enormously but there is still much more to be discovered.
-By exploring our website you will get an overview of the fascinating research going on in our Department, and you may also recognize people that already have a place in the history of modern neuroscience.
+Here, you will get an overview of the interesting research going on in our Department, and you may also recognize people that already have a place in the history of modern neuroscience.

 Head of Administration (AC)

 Phone: +46 (0)8-524 800 00 (Karolinska Institutet switchboard)